-If a switch would result in the Shareholder holding a number of Original Shares or New Shares of a value which is less than the minimum holding in the Fund concerned, the ACD may, at its discretion, convert the whole of the Shareholder's holding of Original Shares to New Shares or refuse to effect any switch of the Original Shares.
+If a switch would result in the Shareholder holding a number of Original Shares or New Shares of a value which is less than the minimum holding in the Fund concerned, the ACD may, if it thinks fit, convert the whole of the Shareholder's holding of Original Shares to New Shares or refuse to effect any switch of the Original Shares.
 No switch will be made during any period when the right of Shareholders to require the redemption of their Shares is suspended.
-The general provisions on procedures relating to selling Shares will apply equally to a switch.
+The general provisions on procedures relating to redemption will apply equally to a switch.